Try Tactiq AI meeting tools for free in your next meeting

 Enable Liva Captions in Zoom

-How to save Zoom transcripts from local recordings with Tactiq
+How to Save Zoom Transcripts from Local Recordings with Tactiq

 One of the easiest ways you can save Zoom transcriptions is by using Tactiq.
 Tactiq is a free Chrome and Zoom extension that saves, edits and shares transcriptions for you.
 Once installed, it automatically saves Zoom transcripts to your google drive when active in your Zoom meetings.
 Once you have enabled Zoom transcriptions by following the steps above, here’s how to install Tactiq to save the transcripts for you.